fastscala/fastscala/README.md

 - ⚡ **Quick Development**: Build complex interfaces like forms, tables, and modals with just a few lines of code.
 - ⚒️ **Reusable Components**: Create reusable web components easily and efficiently.
 - 🔒 **Strong Security**: Designed with security in mind, ensuring safe communication between the client and the server.
-- 🚀 **Performance and Scalability**: Optimized for performance, making it suitable for large-scale applications.

 ---